KTMichael/Shopify_Intern_Challenge/README.md

 3. Open the config.js file and replace "YOUR_API_KEY_HERE" with your personal OpenAI API Key in quotes.

 4. Replace the current start script with the below script in the scripts section of the package.json file.
-  "start": "webpack && node ./server/index.js"
+   "webpack --mode production && node ./server/index.js"

 5. In the terminal run, "npm start"